Timber Timbre

-Timber Timbre is a Canadian music group, featuring Taylor Kirk.
+Timber Timbre is a Canadian band featuring Taylor Kirk.
 The moniker refers to an early series of recordings made in a timber-framed cabin set in the wooded outskirts of Bobcaygeon, Ontario.

 History

 Timber Timbre released two albums independently before releasing their self-titled album on Out of This Spark in January 2009.
 They were subsequently signed to Arts & Crafts, who re-released the album on June 30 in Canada and July 28 internationally.
 The album was named as a longlist nominee for the 2009 Polaris Music Prize on June 15, 2009, and was deemed album of the year by Eye Weekly.

 The band's song "Magic Arrow" was featured in the television show Breaking Bad, in the episode "Caballo Sin Nombre", as well as in the TV series The Good Wife, in the episode "Bitcoin for Dummies".
 "Black Water" features on the soundtrack for the 2012 comedy, For a Good Time, Call..., as well Bottom of the World (2017) and in the TV series Russian Doll (2019).
-Their song "Demon Host" was featured in the end credits to the 2013 film The Last Exorcism Part II, and in the movie The Gambler (2014).
+Their song "Demon Host" was featured in the end credits to the 2013 film The Last Exorcism Part II, in Sarah Polley's documentary Stories We Tell (2012), and in the movie The Gambler (2014).

 The band's fourth album, Creep on Creepin' On, was released in April 2011.
 It was named as one of ten shortlisted nominees for the 2011 Polaris Music Prize that ultimately went to Arcade Fire's The Suburbs.
 In 2012, the band supported British folk singer Laura Marling on her UK tour and Canadian singer Feist on her tour of America.

 The band's fifth record, Hot Dreams, was released April 1, 2014.
 It was a shortlisted nominee for the 2014 Polaris Music Prize, which eventually went to Tanya Tagaq's Animism.
-The song "Run From Me" is featured in the Netflix documentary Wild Wild Country, in the sixth season of Orange Is the New Black, in the second season episode of The Blacklist titled "The Mombasa Cartel", and in an episode from the second season of Good Girls called "The Dubby".
+The song "Run From Me" is featured in the Netflix documentary Wild Wild Country, in the sixth season of Orange Is the New Black, in the second season episode of The Blacklist titled "The Mombasa Cartel", in an episode from the second season of Good Girls called "The Dubby", and in the trailer for HBO's Barry Season 4.
+The track "Run From Me" was also featured in season 2, episode 2 of period romantic comedy Our Flag Means Death.

 Timber Timbre's sixth album, Sincerely, Future Pollution, was released on April 7, 2017, on City Slang Records.
 The album's first single, "Sewer Blues", was released in January 2017.
 The second single, "Velvet Gloves & Spit", was released on February 15, 2017.

 In 2021, Timber Timbre digitally released an EP titled Dissociation Tapes, Volume 1 previously available on cassette in 2019.

+Timber Timbre's seventh album, Lovage, was released on October 6, 2023, on Integral Music.
+The album's first single, "Ask the Community", was released in June 2023.